-While it is true that you need control your breathing while playing most instruments, piano and string instruments control the airflow because it can help with rhythm and timing, but you aren’t actually pushing air through the instrument.
+While it is true that you need to control your breathing while playing most instruments, piano and string instruments control the airflow because it can help with rhythm and timing, but you aren’t actually pushing air through the instrument.
 You will still learn to control your breathing, but for different reasons!

 Where to Learn a Musical Instrument?

 No matter which instrument you want to learn, Shining Light Music is the place for you!
-Their team can help you choose which instrument you’d like to learn and get you started with instruments, accessories, books, resources on their site.
+Their team can help you choose which instrument you’d like to learn and get you started with instruments, accessories, books, and resources on their site.

 You can find the rates for Instrument Rentals online, as well as the rental application.
 There is also detailed information about which instruments they can repair.
 You can call 816.347.0099 to get a free quote on repair costs.